Safety in Peru

 Which mode of transport is considered the most reliable?

 A general answer depends on the route and season.
-Daytime journeys, established operators, and train travel on heavily frequented tourist routes are often considered more stable choices than improvised night journeys and secondary routes.
+Day trips, established providers, and train travel on heavily frequented tourist routes are often considered a more stable choice than improvised night trips and side routes.

 How should I behave in case of local restrictions?

-For travelers, this primarily means: observing local notices, avoiding demonstrations, planning flexible time buffers, and following instructions from accommodation providers, organizers, or authorities.
+For travelers, this primarily means: observing local advisories, avoiding demonstrations, planning flexible time buffers, and following instructions from accommodation, tour operators, or authorities.

 Sources

-- German Federal Foreign Office: Peru Travel and Security Advice
+- German Federal Foreign Office: Peru Travel and Security Advisories

 - GOV.UK FCDO: Peru Travel Advice, Safety and Security, Regional Risks